SCOPE OF THIS CHAPTER

 If the Police are involved, Children's Social Care will need to discuss with them when to inform the parents about referrals from third parties, as this will have a bearing on the conduct of Police investigations.

 6. Action to be Taken

-Once the referral has been accepted by the Local Authority Children's Social Care the Lead Professional role falls to a Social Worker and an assessment should commence as set out in the Derby or Derbyshire Assessment Protocols (see Derby City Council Children's Services Assessment Protocol (see Document Library, Protocols)) and Derbyshire Assessment Protocol (see Document Library, Protocols)).
+Once the referral has been accepted by the local authority Children's Social Care the Lead Practitioner role falls to a Social Worker and an assessment should commence as set out in the Derby or Derbyshire Assessment Protocols (see Derby City Council Children's Services Assessment Protocol (see Document Library, Protocols) and Derbyshire Assessment Protocol (see Document Library, Protocols)).

 The assessment process will need to be planned to reflect the level of urgency and needs of the child, to include whether: